Aider-AI/aider/docs/install.md

 openai-api-key: sk-...
 ```

-Finally, you can also just provide your key as a command line argument:
+Or you can provide your key as a command line argument:

 ```
 aider --openai-api-key sk-...